Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 Not at all.
 What's important here is not actually having other offers.
 More specifically, it's in having strong alternatives.
 Which is why **Rule #6 of negotiating is: have alternatives.**

 A negotiation needs stakes.
-If there were no risk and you knew for sure the other side would sign a contract, what incentive would you have to offer them anything more?
+If there were no risks and you knew for sure the other side would sign a contract, what incentive would you have to offer them anything more?

 Your alternatives are what give a negotiation its stakes.
 By signaling your alternatives, you allow your interlocutor to develop a mental model of when and why you'll walk away from the negotiation.
 Your alternatives also have an anchoring effect on how much the other side thinks you're objectively worth.